pramindanata/architecture-katas/kata/santa-workshop/trd/generating-delivery-routes.md

 # Generating Delivery Routes

 There are thousand-to-millions coordinates that need to be processed into delivery routes.
-This is a Traveling Salesmans Problem (TSP), so generating the routes in realtime with this amount of data is very-very-**very** slow & resource expensive.
+This is a Traveling Salesmans Problem (TSP), so generating the routes in real-time with this amount of data is very-very-**very** slow & resource expensive.

 ## Clustering to the Rescue

 To solve this issue, we can generate multiple nested clusters and only choose the innermost cluster contains the addresses.
-Here are the visualization of the cluster (in a tree format, also imagine there are multipe country clusters).
+Here are the visualization of the cluster (in a tree format, also imagine there are multiple country clusters).

 ![image](../asset/generate-route-cluster-example.svg)